-In this year-long project, I have been working with local organizers, feminists, musicians and social critics, asking how the Merkabah might speak to transformative justice.
-I present a series of performances and events on the Merkabah Stages throughout the summer.
-Mysterium Tremedum has been developed in collaboration with Caitlin Craven and Meaghan Ross as well as various local feminist activists and organizers.
+In this year-long project, I worked with local organizers, feminists, musicians and social critics, asking how the Merkabah might speak to transformative justice.
+I presented a series of performances and events on the Merkabah Stages throughout the summer.
+Mysterium Tremendum was developed in collaboration with Caitlin Craven and Meaghan Ross as well as various local feminist activists and organizers.

 An exploration of the sacred geometrical form of the Merkabah through a series of modular stages.
 Working with recorded sound, live performance, collage and architectural renderings, I unfold this mysterious shape whose cultural locations run a rich gamut from Kabbalistic visions to Afrofuturist cosmology.
 I worked with four community organization and collectives in Windsor and Detroit to present the work: Windsor Women Working with Immigrant Women's Newcomer Art Project; Sandwich First Baptist Church, under the direction of Lana Turner; Windor's ShakeUp community radio show, hosted and produced by Paul Chislett; and The New Work Field Street Collective, part of the Grace Lee Boggs Centre for Community Nurturance in Detroit.
 EcoEquitable (Ottawa) assisted with production.